A Minimum Viable Product. Pros, cons, and ‘how-to-build’

 - MVP may fail

 Every new idea has a risk of failure.
 But nothing ventured – nothing gained, and growth can only be achieved through hard work.
-Not only an MVP has such a risk, but a ready-to-use product can go to the distance.
-At least, with MVP you spend fewer resources to validate it.
+Not only an MVP has such a risk, but a ready-to-use product can go the distance.
+At least, with MVP, you spend fewer resources to validate it.

 6 steps to build the MVP